 The wind was from the N, at 15-20 knots, directly at our stern.
 I raised the main, without any reefs, and strung a preventer line as an insurance against any unwanted jibes.
 We motor-sailed under this configuration for a while and charged the batteries.
 The wind changed direction, coming from the WNW, and we could sail for a while.
 Then it changed again.
 This went on 3 or 4 times until we reached Cape Exopetro (the most southeastern cape in Astypalea also know as Cape Poulari, depending on which chart you are using).
 At that time the wind picked up to 25 knots N with higher gusts and we were able to sail very fast on a reach.
 The sea was flat!
 This state of bliss lasted until we reached the Agrilithi cove where I was planing to spend the day.
 The violent gusts and the considerable amount of surf, coupled with an ugly factory and a large rusted crane made the cove less than attractive.
 Having already gathered the sails, we motored to Skala, the main harbor on Astypalea.

-We arrived at Skala [36° 32.9' N 26° 21.4' E] at 1335 having covered 33.5 M. We anchored arodo (off-shore) without any problem, despite the very strong gusts.
+We arrived at Skala [36° 32.9' N 26° 21.4' E] at 1335 having covered 33.5 M. I anchored arodo (off-shore) without any problem, despite the very strong gusts.
 I am very fond of harbors where one can stay arodo rather then dock.
-This is because while taking advantage of the protection that the harbor provides, one still has privacy and quietness.
+This is because while taking advantage of the protection that the harbor provides, one still have privacy and quietness.
 For the singlehandler, of course, anchoring arodo is much easier than docking.
 It is amazing how much stronger the wind has been on the lee of the island than out at sea.
 After anchoring, I put up the tent, snorkeled to check the anchor (it was very well dug-in), had a cup of coffee and took my well earned siesta.

 Astypalea or Astipalaia or Stampalia is an isolated island with an area of 96.85 km² with about 1600 inhabitants.
 While it belongs to the Dodecanese group, geographically and historically it is closer associated with the Cyclades.
 The name comes from a mythological figure, Astypalea who was the daughter of Phoenix and Perimede and the sister of Europa.
 She had two sons with Poseidon: Ancaeus, king of Samos and an Argonaut, and Eurypylos, king of Kos.
 The history of Astypalea is long.
 There are significant archaeological finds in Ancient Astypalea, some of which are exhibited at the Archaeological Museum.
 The island, which was part of the Byzantine empire, was taken by the Venetians after the fall of Constantinople in 1207 during the 4th crusade.
 The Venetian family of Quirini owned the island until 1269 when it reverted to the Byzantines.
 The Quirinis built the large castle that today dominates the harbor.
 After the fall of Constantinople in 1453, the island became part of the Ottoman empire.
 In 1921 it was taken over by the Italians, who held it until 1948 when the Dodecanese were united with Greece.
 Today it is a very attractive and fairly remote island.

 Next to Thetis there was the sailboat Boehme with a Greek flag and registered in Salonica.
 She was occupied by a young couple.
 The man came over with his inflatable and asked me if I was Greek, then he asked if I had noticed the small chartered sailboat Lindos with a Swedish crew which was spilling oil all over the harbor.
 He was very exercised and rightly so.
 We both went and spoke to the Swedes who were very rude.
 I am sure they would never have spilled oil in Sweden.
 Just because Greece is very laid back in law enforcement, it does not mean that our visitors should flaunt the laws, especially the anti-pollution laws.
-We were very tempted to go and find the authorities but the deed was already done and it was in the middle of the hot afternoon with 32°C under the tent despite a 28 knot breeze.
+We were very tempted to go and find the authorities but the deed was already done and it was in the middle of the hot afternoon with 32°C (89.6° F) under the tent despite a 28 knot breeze.
 The gusts were fierce.

 During the passage this morning, while the SeaTalk problems originally did seem to have been gone, they raised their ugly head again.
 While the autopilot did maintain the track mode, the wind instruments would not show a true wind direction when under sail (the radar lost instrument readings at the same time).
 Under power, however, both the wind instrument and the radar worked properly.
 I reasoned that the SeaTalk bus was overloaded and not getting enough current so I experimented by re-configuring the bus and providing direct GPS power to different instruments.
 No go!
 It is very mysterious.
 By the time I gave up troubleshooting and had a shower, it was past 7:00 PM.